So you’ve decided you want a snake.

 If a prospective policyholder plans to take the snake from its enclosure, insurance carriers will rightly be concerned from a liability perspective and may not write a policy for the pet.

-Safety is number one.
+Safety is priority number one.
 Don’t put yourself or others at risk just to get home or renter’s insurance.

-But what happens if the snake bites?
+But what happens if your snake does bite?

 So, what should you do if a bite occurs?